ANANGH/SMART-MIRROR/README.md

 #### Automatic Installation (Raspberry Pi only!)

-*Electron*, the app wrapper around MagicMirror², only supports the Raspberry Pi 2/3.
+*Electron*, the app wrapper around SmartMirror, only supports the Raspberry Pi 2/3.
 The Raspberry Pi 0/1 is currently **not** supported.
 If you want to run this on a Raspberry Pi 1, use the [server only](#server-only) feature and setup a fullscreen browser yourself.
 (Yes, people have managed to run SM also on a Pi0, so if you insist, search in the forums.)

 Note that you will need to install the latest full version of Raspbian, **don't use the Lite version**.